GioCura/Frontend-Mentor-Projects/Junior/Social-Media-Dashboard-With-Theme-Switcher/README.md

 - [This stackoverflow question](https://stackoverflow.com/questions/3221561/eliminate-flash-of-unstyled-content) helped me understand how to workaround the flash of unstyled content.
 - [This stackoverflow question](https://stackoverflow.com/questions/14729492/css3-transform-rotate-causing-1px-shift-in-chrome) led me to discovering the `will-change` attribute, which solved the site's rendering bug.
 - [The MDN page about `will-change`](https://developer.mozilla.org/en-US/docs/Web/CSS/will-change) taught me to remove said attribute once I no longer need it.
+- [The stackoverflow thread](https://stackoverflow.com/questions/8796988/binding-multiple-events-to-a-listener-without-jquery) taught me to how to bind two events to a listener.
+- [This w3schools article](https://www.w3schools.com/jsref/met_win_cleartimeout.asp) taught me how to write a timeout function so that it can be called upon by `clearTimeout()`

 ## Author